 Since they are intended to protect individuals; most debtors will be most interested in Chapter 7 and Chapter 13 bankruptcy.
 One threshold issue relating to eligibility for one or the other kind of bankruptcy has to do with the debtor's income level.
 Those with little or no income are eligible to file for Chapter 7, which is a simpler and quicker form of bankruptcy but also results in the liquidation of virtually all the debtor's assets.
 Chapter 13 may permit the debtor to retain some significant assets, but also takes considerably longer before those debts are discharged.
 If a debtor's income qualifies for Chapter 13 bankruptcy but they apply for a Chapter 7 bankruptcy the court may dismiss the case or convert it to a Chapter 13 bankruptcy.
 Significant differences also arise in bankruptcies involving:

-Articles linked here provide additional detail and it can be a wise decision to retain a skilled bankruptcy attorney to help you determine which form of bankruptcy can best help you resolve your debt crisis, and guide you through the process of filing for bankruptcy.
+While the articles in this section provide additional detail about the basics of bankruptcy, it can be a wise decision to speak with a skilled bankruptcy attorney near you.
+An attorney can help you determine which form of bankruptcy is the best choice to resolve your debt crisis, and guide you through the process of filing for bankruptcy.